NgSekLong/SelectUrCAS/README.md

 ## Troubleshoot

-1. Why is my browser showing cert is already expired and not valid?
+1. Why is my browser showing cert is not valid or already expired?
     - We are using self-sign cert to reduce the complexity of the demo, you can either add this cert to your trusted certification or just accept the risk before testing.
 2. Having trouble start up your system because of Tomcat listening problem?
     - then you might already have ports exposed in this machine, turning them off will solve this issue
-    - In normal mechaism, you need to reserved port `8443` and `80` for **Select Ur CAS** project
+    - In normal mechaism, you need to reserved at least port `8443` and `80` for **Select Ur CAS** project
     - A number of other ports might also need to be reserved depends on components selected, check the *READMD.md* for for each project for ports!
 3. The keystore is expired / I want to use a different keystore!